Melodyatk/Melodyatk/README.md

 - 💞️ I’m looking to collaborate on coding fundements and growth within this industry
 - 📫 How to reach me melodyatk@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: Spent a lot of time in Berlin & Belfast.
-Love the Sacramento Kings.
-Light the beam!
+Love the Sacramento Kings.  #lightthebeam

 <!---
 Melodyatk/Melodyatk is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.